angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 2. **Executes firmware (a booting software).**
 	- Some predefined data is loaded to the CPU registers.
-	- In PCs it is also called BIOS (*Basic Input Output System*)
+	- Primitive version for PCs is called Basic Input Output System (BIOS).
-		- Written and stored by the manufacturer.
-		- Not stored in Secondary Memory (difficult to change).
-		- Can be protected or encrypted by the manufacturer.
-	- New version of BIOS called UEFI (*Unified Extensible Firmware Interface*)
+	- New version is called UEFI (*Unified Extensible Firmware Interface*)
-		- Provides graphical interface.
-		- Allows GPT partition tables.
-		- Executes directly EFI executables.
-		- Allows secure booting and emulation of BIOS booting.

 3. **Basic check of hardware.**
 	- Done by firmware.
 Cannot be avoided.